vincentleeuwen/python-cooking-with-objects/README.md

 kitchen = Kitchen()
 ```

 - Add the option to `Waiter` to receive a kitchen in its initializer method.
-Assign this argument to a instance variable
+Assign this argument to an instance variable

 ```python
 def __init__(self, menu, kitchen):